 RUNNERS will begin by heading towards the other upright on the opposite end of the field.
 Runners will go around the upright, keeping it on their RIGHT side and then turn and head back to this upright, also keeping it to their RIGHT side.
 (This will help stretch the runners out so not everyone enters the trail at the same time!)
 Then runners will head into the trail on the opposite end of the field.
 Later in the race you will come across this same field following the pink flags but you will turn uphill towards the contest field and the finish line.

 The first 1/2 mile of the trail is still recovering from the late winter and early spring storms and hasn’t quite dried out yet… so YES, there IS mud in this trail race!
-My advice is to keep.
+My advice is to keep going straight through and don’t worry about mud or wet.
 Your shoes will be dry and have no mud by the end of the 5k since the rest of the trails after the first bridge are nice and dry — or at least they were yesterday when we set the course…

 Follow the pink flags.
 Course marshals are out there and have walkie talkies in case of injury or getting lost.
 We also have course sweeps.
 If you are injured you can wait for a course sweep and they will help you out.